 Domestic Violence Intervention Services, Inc. (DVIS) started in 1976, when an abuse victim helped organize a task force to provide telephone crisis counseling for victims of abuse.
 Within just three years, the Tulsa Task Force for Battered Women grew from a telephone crisis line to an agency addressing the full scope of family violence.

+In January 2017, DVIS completed construction and moved into the Moran Family Counseling Center, a new building which houses the agency’s outpatient counseling and administrative offices.
 Because of the breadth of our services, DVIS has become a national model for violence prevention and intervention.